-It's the spring of 2016, which means that my first picture book has just launched to the universe.
+It's nearly the autumn 2016, which means that my first picture book has recently launched to the universe.
 It is THE TREE IN THE COURTYARD, from Knopf, and illustrated by the celebrated and talented Peter McCarty.
 At a time when fierce debate rages about the best way that books can introduce children to difficult periods of history, this life-affirming telling of Anne Frank's story from the perspective of the majestic horse chestnut tree in the courtyard behind the Secret Annex is the perfect way to bring children to one of the most trying, shameful, and emotional times of human existence.

 The tree in the courtyard lived for 172 years.